Religious Education

 Intent

-At Manor Drive Primary Academy, we are committed to encouraging pupils to become knowledgeable and considerate members of the society, by using powerful and extensive breadth of substantive knowledge.
-Our aim is to enable pupils to:
+At Manor Drive Primary Academy, our intent for Religious Education (RE) is to cultivate pupils’ knowledge and understanding of a wide range of faiths and worldviews, while fostering respect, empathy, and open-mindedness.
+We are committed to encouraging pupils to become knowledgeable, reflective, and considerate members of society, equipped with a powerful and extensive breadth of substantive knowledge.

-• Promote respect and open-mindedness towards others with different faiths and beliefs and encourage pupils to develop their sense of identity and belonging through self-awareness and reflection.
+Promote respect and inclusivity: Encourage pupils to value those with different faiths and beliefs, developing their sense of identity and belonging through self-awareness and reflection.

 Implementation